valory-xyz/docs/docs/protocol/index.md

 ![Autonolas Protocol logo](images/protocol.png){ align=left width="150" }
 </figure>

-The **Autonolas Protocol** is a collection of smart contracts that implements a mechanism to secure open-source code on-chain, and provides incentives to developers proportionally for their efforts in supporting the growth of the Autonolas ecosystem.
+The **Autonolas Protocol** is a collection of smart contracts that implements a mechanism to coordinate, secure, and manage software code on a public blockchain, and provides incentives to developers proportionally to their relative contribution to the growth of the Autonolas ecosystem.
 The protocol is built with the {{open_autonomy}} framework in mind as the primary framework for realizing agent services,  alternative frameworks can also be used.

 The Autonolas Protocol is [currently deployed](./registry_technical_overview.md#contract-addresses) on Ethereum mainnet and Görli testnet, and it will be eventually deployed on all major smart-contract blockchains.